arifkhan-silicornya/arifkhan-silicornya/README.md

 I am an experienced software engineer with a passion for developing innovative programs that expedite the efficiency and effectiveness of organizational success.
 Well-versed in technology and writing code to create systems that are reliable and user-friendly.
 A skilled leader who has the proven ability to motivate, educate, and manage a team of professionals to build software programs and effectively track changes.
 Confident communicator, strategic thinker, and innovative creator to develop software that is customized to meet a company’s organizational needs, highlight their core competencies, and further their success.
 I have always loved to learn.

+Skills:
-Skills: HTML / CSS / Javascript / PHP / Laravel / PYTHON / DJANGO / MACHINE LEARNING / REACT / MongoDB / MySQL / Node / Express /
+  Web-Technology : HTML / CSS / Javascript / PHP / Laravel /  Django / React /  Node / Express /
+  CSS Framework : Bootstrap / TailwindCSS /
+  Database : MongoDB / MySQL / Postgresql / SQLite /
+  Machine Learning : Python / Machine Learning /

 - 🔭 I’m currently working on a Group
 - 🌱 I’m currently learning Node Js